Venus Doom: Production

 In September 2006, HIM cancelled a forthcoming North American tour in support of their previous album Dark Light to begin work on new material.
 In February 2007, the band entered Finnvox Studios in Helsinki to record their sixth studio album, with producers Hiili Hiilesmaa and Tim Palmer, both of whom had previously worked on the band's 2003 album Love Metal.
 After three months of recording, the album was mixed at Paramount Studios in Los Angeles by Tim Palmer, and mastered by Ted Jensen at Sterling Sound in New York.
-For the album's front cover the band used a painting by artist David Harouni, that vocalist Ville Valo had purchased while on tour in New Orleans.
+For the album's front cover the band used a David Harouni painting that vocalist Ville Valo had purchased while on tour in New Orleans.
 The painting had been hanging on Valo's living room wall while he was writing material for the album, so he felt it was only natural to use it as the cover art.
 The title Venus Doom continues the band's tradition of contrasts in album titles, with Venus being the Roman goddess of love, and doom representing Judgement Day and doom metal.

-The making-of the album was plagued with problems Valo was facing in his personal life.
+The making of the album was plagued with problems Valo was facing in his personal life.
 Exhaustion and his break-up with fiancée Jonna Nygrén had severely affected Valo's worsening alcohol abuse, resulting in him reportedly vomiting and defecating blood at one point.
 All these issues came to a head when Valo suffered a nervous breakdown during the recording process.
 Valo did manage to recuperate, until the mixing stage, when he began drinking again.
 Eventually he was admitted to the Promises Rehabilitation Clinic in Malibu by the band's manager Seppo Vesterinen.